 In 2019, Edward M. Kennedy Community Health Center partnered with the University of Massachusetts Worcester Graduate School of Nursing, Family Health Center of Worcester and other sites to expand the innovative model.
 The partners successfully applied for four years of funding from the Health Resources and Services Administration.
-The first year of grant supports two residents and planning for the expansion of the FNP residency; with eight residents planned in year two and ten residents in each of years three and four.

 During this residency, FNP residents will work in a full service Patient-Centered Medical Home, side by side with clinicians experienced in treating a diverse patient population, and who understand the importance of population health management.
 These clinical leaders also have close ties to and participate in programs with the UMass Medical School.
 Within the health centers’ family practice model, FNPs will be exposed to a wide variety of health care services including chronic disease management, medication-assisted treatment, integrated behavioral health care, LGBTQ+ care, global health, and HIV services.
 Within the health center sites in Worcester, FNPs will also have the opportunity to engage in a variety of programs and services that enhance care delivery.
 Quality improvement initiatives, programs addressing the social determinants of health, and group visits are just a few of the many opportunities for FNPs to hone their skills and find their own path in the clinical world.
 The health centers also use a variety of technology tools, including a patient portal, an electronic health record and other clinical technology to enhance its health care services.